On an extension of the universal monodromy representation for $\mathbb{P}^1\backslash\{0,1,\infty\}$: Application: proving the analytic continuation and functional equation of

 \subsection{Dilogarithm proof of the functional equation}

-Lifting the analytic continuation integral (\ref{2}) to the {\sc Riemann} surface on which the logarithm function is single valued, and computing by means of {\sc Cauchy's} Theorem, the functional equation of $\zeta(s)$ may be proven.
-In principle, this may be done for each value of $m \geq 2$ using the monodromy of $\Li_{2, 1\times (m-2)}(z)$ as may be calculated using \ref{p:mono} and the ideas of \cite{MPvdH}.
-(In the notation of that paper, $\Li_{2, 1 \times (m-2)}(z) = L_{x_{1}^{m-2}x_{0}x_{1}}(z).$)

-The interesting aspect of the computation is that the monodromy terms coming from considering $\Li_{2,1\times(m-2)}(1-e^{-x})$ around $\infty$ have themselves monodromy about the lifts of $1$ (namely at $2\pi i n$ for integer $n$), and this monodromy of the monodromy is what contributes terms that add up to $\zeta(1-s)$ multiplied by some factor.
+In principle, we may now imitate {\sc Riemann's} contour integral proof using each of the integrals of (\ref{2}).
+For each $m \geq 2$ this would be done by using the monodromy of $\Li_{2, 1\times (m-2)}(z)$, as may be calculated using \ref{p:mono} (by equating the coefficients of terms of the respective power series).
+The interesting aspect of the computation is that the monodromy terms coming from considering $\Li_{2,1\times(m-2)}(1-e^{-x})$ around $\infty$ have themselves monodromy about $2\pi i n$ for integer $n$, and this monodromy of the monodromy is what contributes terms that add up to $\zeta(1-s)$ multiplied by some factor.

 All such proofs follow the same pattern, so for clarity of exposition, we restrict ourselves to the case that $m=2$ and present a careful proof in this situation: